OpusCapita/react-crudeditor/README.md

       }
     },

-    ?editLayout: {
+    ?edit: {
-      ?formLayout: function  // see ui.createLayout.formLayout for details },
+      ?formLayout: function  // see ui.create.formLayout for details },

-    ?showLayout: {
+    ?show: {
-      ?formLayout: function  // see ui.createLayout.formLayout for details },
+      ?formLayout: function  // see ui.create.formLayout for details },